E-Cigarettes

 Currently, there are more than 500 e-cigarette brands and more than 7000 flavours, and they all work in different ways to deliver varying amounts of nicotine, toxins, and carcinogens.
 With most e-cigarette studies funded or otherwise supported, influenced by manufactures of e-cigarettes, the current evidence base on e-cigarettes is very poor.

 Julia Belluz from Vox recently examined more than 60 articles, studies, and reviews, and interviewed nine researchers and health experts to try and determine whether e-cigarettes were actually safe.
-You can read her detailed findings at.http://www.vox.com/2015/6/26/8832337/e-cigarette-health-fda-smoking-safety
+You can read her detailed findings at.https://www.vox.com/2015/6/26/8832337/e-cigarette-health-fda-smoking-safety

 E-cigarettes or Electronic Nicotine Devices (ENDS) are not legal in Australia.
 Non nicotine devices “vapeing” are legal, and regulated in some states but not Tasmania.